Giants' Deandre Baker, Seahawks' Quinton Dunbar face arrest warrants in Florida armed robbery, police say

 Baker, a former first-round draft pick of the Giants in 2019, faced four counts of armed robbery with a firearm and four counts of aggravated assault with a firearm.
 Dunbar also faced four counts of armed robbery with a firearm, the Miramar Police Department announced.

 The Giants released a statement saying, "We are aware of the situation.
 We have been in contact with DeAndre.
 We have no further comment at this time."
+The Seahawks said in a statement: "We are aware of the situation involving Quinton Dunbar and still gathering information.
+We will defer all further comment to league investigators and local authorities."

 The league added, "We are aware of the matter but will decline further comment at this time."

 According to police, the two men were partying in Miramar when an argument broke out and Baker took out a semi-automatic firearm.
 Police also said that the men began to steal watches and other valuables from party guests, and Baker reportedly told a third man -- who was wearing a red mask -- to shoot at someone who had just arrived at the party.